JankGaming/jankbot-modules/README.md

 As of Jankbot 2.1.0, modules can be installed via `npm`.

 To install a module, just do `npm install jankbot-MODULENAME` in the root level Jankbot directory.

-Currently, the following JankDota Jankbot modules can be installed from npm:

-* `jankbot-quotes`

-Others soon to follow.
+All of the modules in this repository can be installed via npm.
+To see a list of all Jankbot modules available for install via npm, [search "Jankbot" on npmjs.com](https://www.npmjs.com/search?q=jankbot)

 To install a legacy module for Jankbot, move the entire directory for the module you wish to install into the `bot_modules` directory in your Jankbot.
 The next time you run Jankbot, it will be